deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 # Introduction

-In this tutorial, we will build a functioning Distributed Autonomous Organization (DAO) by first writing the Solidity smart contract code which will be deployed on the Avalanche network and then building a React Native App to interact with the smart contract.
+In this tutorial, we will explain how build DAO works and build the Solidity smart contract code which will be deployed on the Avalanche blockchain.
+Also, we will build the User Interface to interect with the smart contacts.

 ## What is a Decentralized Autonomous Organization (DAO)?